Types And Benefits Of Exposure Therapy

 How Is Exposure Therapy Presented?

-In exposure therapy, those stimuli you associate with danger are presented to you in a way that helps you become less sensitized to them and break the negative associations they now carry for you.
-Each of the feared stimuli is ranked according to the intensity of anxiety you feel when you experience them.
+In exposure therapy, those stimuli you associate with danger are presented to you in a way that helps you become less sensitized to them and break the negative associations.
+Each of the feared stimuli is ranked according to the intensity of anxiety you feel when you experience it.
 This is called the "fear hierarchy."
 These stimuli are presented in one of three ways: graded exposure, systematic desensitization, or flooding.

 Flooding is a way of presenting the stimuli that causes you fear, beginning with those that cause you the most anxiety.
-As you continue with therapy, the stimuli presented are the sights and sounds that cause you the least anxiety.
-They may also start coming less frequently and at a slower rate.
+As you continue this intervention, the most anxiety-provoking stimuli become lesser.

 Systematic desensitization combines either flooding or graded exposure therapy techniques with relaxation techniques.
-Because you're more relaxed before and during the exposure, your fearful associations with the sights and sounds of it become more associated with a state of calm.
+Because you are more relaxed before and during the exposure, your fearful associations with the sights and sounds become more associated with a state of relaxation.

 Types of Exposure Therapy

-There are several types of exposure therapy, each of them using their own unique methods to help people overcome mental health challenges like anxiety or PTSD.
+There are several variations of exposure therapy, each of them using their own unique methods to help people overcome mental health challenges.

 In Vivo Exposure Therapy